EEC-Developers/framework/Hash/readme.md

 ## Hash/listHash -- uses E-Lists as keys
 * list_hash -- actual hash table implementation
 * list_hash_link -- combines pointer hash and string hash functions to implement hash_link

+## ordered_hash_base -- alternate abstract hash base that maintains the order all items are added in
+This is the equivalent of Java's linked_hash_map.
+It preserves the sort order of all items added.
+Prioritization is one reason for using this but it is heavier than a standard unordered_hash_map because it the sort order is maintained by a separate queue internally.

+Its substructures include ordered_hash_link, ordered_hash_iterator, and the private, intenral queue to maintain sort order of all entries.

+The ordered counterparts such as the orderedStringHash and so on, use the same hash functions as the unordered ones.